Dual Representations and $H_{\infty}$-Optimal Control of Partial Differential Equations: Duality in PIEs

-\section{Dual $L_2$-gain Theorem}
+\subsection{Dual $L_2$-Gain Theorem}

-As seen in the Section \ref{sec:dual}, stability of a PIE system and its dual are equivalent.
-In this section, we show that for $\mbf x(0)=0$, input-output performance of primal and dual PIE in the $L_2$-gain metric is equivalent.
+Having proved that the internal stability of a PIE and its dual are equivalent, we now show that their I/O properties are identical (analogous to the dual KYP lemma for ODE systems).